Skip to Content

 Operationally important:

 • Do not delay genesis for finality.
-The v1.0.0 deployment flow launches without freezing and reaches permanent finality only after the external audit.
+The v1.0.0 deployment flow launches without freezing and reaches permanent finality only after the governed verification window.

 • FreezeAndBurn.s.sol is the canonical finality path.
 ClaimToken freezes at wire time; the script asserts it is already frozen, then freezes the remaining four contracts and burns runtime ProxyAdmins in one timelock batch.